 Undoubtedly the most famous view in Colmar, Petite Venise at Christmas is filled with people taking photos of its magnificent buildings and watching as projections of colors, snow, and Christmas scenes creep across the facades.
 Just a few steps away at Place des Six Montagnes Noires is the children’s market.

 The chalets in the children’s Christmas market have similar merchandise and food to that in most of the other markets, but this is the place for mechanical horse rides, the unique nativity, and Santa’s mailbox.
-If you’re lucky, you may even spot Santa himself December 6-8.
+If you’re lucky, you may even spot Santa himself.

 What to eat at the market

-Alsatian food is unique year-round, with more pork and potatoes than one might normally expect in France, thanks to the German influence.
-At Christmas, there are lots of sweet treats that make their way into the markets and often some restaurants.
+At Christmas, lots of Alsatian treats that make their way into the markets and some restaurants.
 You can’t leave Alsace without trying at least a few.

 These are some of the traditional Alsatian Christmas foods we found most often.

-Mannele – Delicious brioche shaped like a little man, these figurines have raisins or chocolate chips for eyes and are often eaten with hot chocolate.
-Local chocolaterie Jacques Bockel makes their own, non-traditional version from chocolate with different, tasty fillings like hazelnut and salted caramel.
+- Mannele – Shaped like a little man, these brioche figurines have raisins or chocolate chips for eyes and are often eaten with hot chocolate.
+We also like the ones from local chocolaterie Jacques Bockel, which makes their non-traditional version from chocolate with fillings like hazelnut and salted caramel.

-Bredele – These traditional dry cookies come in lots of different shapes and flavors, including cinnamon, vanilla, anise, and more shaped as stars, bells, hearts, and other things of the season.
+- Bredele – These dry cookies come shaped as stars, bells, hearts, and other things of the season in flavors including cinnamon, vanilla, and anise.

-Vin chaud – A staple of Alsace Christmas markets—and indeed every European market we’ve visited—is vin chaud.
-Also known as gluhwein in German-speaking countries or glogg in Nordic countries, this amazing mulled wine is everywhere.
-In Alsace, white vin chaud is just as popular, if not more so, than red.
-Both varieties have spices, citrus notes, and sometimes honey to add a bit of sweetness.
+- Vin chaud – A staple of Alsace Christmas markets—and indeed every European market we’ve visited—is vin chaud.
+Also known as gluhwein in German-speaking countries, in Alsace, white vin chaud is just as popular, if not more so, than red.
+Both varieties of mulled wine have spices, citrus notes, and sometimes honey to add a bit of sweetness.

 Visiting tips